Abdullah ibn Abd al-Muttalib: Fate in the afterlife

-While a work attributed to Abu Hanifah, an early Sunni scholar, stated that both Aminah and Abdullah died upon their innate nature (Mata 'ala al-fitrah), some later authors of mawlid texts related a tradition in which Aminah and Abdullah were temporarily revived and embraced Islam.
+While a work attributed to Abu Hanifah, an early Sunni scholar, stated that both Āminah and 'Abdullāh died upon their innate nature (Mata 'ala al-fitrah), some later authors of mawlid texts related a tradition in which Āminah and 'Abdullāh were temporarily revived and embraced Islam.
 Scholars like Ibn Taymiyyah stated that this was a lie, though Al-Qurtubi stated that the concept did not disagree with Islamic theology.
 According to Ali al-Qari, the preferred view is that both the parents of Muhammad were Muslims.
 According to Al-Suyuti, Isma'il Haqqi, and other Islamic scholars, all of the narrations indicating that the parents of Muhammad were not forgiven were later abrogated when they were brought to life and accepted Islam.
-Shia Muslims believe that all of Muhammad's ancestors, Aminah included, were monotheists who practiced the shariah of Abraham, and were therefore entitled to Paradise.
+Shia Muslims believe that all of Muhammad's ancestors, Āminah included, were monotheists who practiced the shariah of Abraham, and were therefore entitled to Paradise.
 A Shia tradition states that Allah forbade the fires of Hell from touching either of Muhammad's parents.